 We have 3 therapists who are trained in the SOS (Sequential Oral Sensory) Approach to feeding for picky and problem feeders.
 The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food and allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.

 Learn more online, http://www.sosapproach-conferences.com/about-us/sos-approach-to-feeding.

 We have two providers who have attended continuing education on the use of kinesio tape.
 The Kinesio Taping® Method is a definitive rehabilitative taping technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscles and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy administered within the clinical setting.

 Learn more online, http://www.kinesiotaping.com/about/kinesio-taping-method.

-Our physical therapist has been trained in, and utilizes, techniques of Cranial Sacral Therapy.
-A compoenent of Physical Therapy, Cranial Sacral Therapy involves only a light, circular touch around specific areas of the body.
-The practitioner will first focus in the joints of the skull.
+Our physical therapist has been trained in and utilizes, techniques of Cranialsacral Therapy.
+A component of Physical Therapy, Cranial Sacral Therapy involves only a light, circular touch around specific areas of the body.
+The practitioner will first focus on the joints of the skull.
 The manipulation of the joints of the skull is thought to help establish a correct balance of the cerebrospinal fluid (CSF).
-Other areas of the body will also be frequently included in a treatment.
+Other areas of the body will also be frequently included in treatment.